August 8, 2025

 LIMIT 20;

-This will show you the top 20 largest autoloaded options.
+This will show you the top 20 most extensive autoloaded options.
 Review this list.
-If you see large options from old plugins or for data that isn’t needed on every page, you can change their autoload
+If you see extensive options from old plugins or for data that isn’t needed on every page, you can change their autoload value from ‘yes’ to ‘no’ directly in phpMyAdmin.
+This simple change can provide a massive and immediate performance boost.

 Part 4: Server-Level Tuning: Configuring MySQL/MariaDB